 Notice how all rates and fees are clearly visible as an individual component of cost, and how the processor’s markup stays the same regardless of the interchange rate charged by the issuing bank and the assessment charged by the card brand.

-With bundled pricing a processor pays interchange fees to banks and assessment fees to card brands on behalf of a business.
-The processor then charges the business based on its own set of qualified, mid-qualified and non-qualified rates.
+With bundled pricing, a processor pays interchange fees to banks and assessment fees to card brands and charges the business based on its own set of qualified, mid-qualified and non-qualified rates.

 The processor effectively “bundles” interchange fees, assessment fees, and its markup into its own rates, thereby completely concealing the fixed cost of interchange and assessments from unsuspecting businesses.

 You may also hear bundled pricing referred to as tiered pricing or bucket pricing.

 To make matters worse, the processor gets to choose which transactions are considered qualified, mid-qualified, or non-qualified.
 The ability to route a business’s transactions to the rate of its choice allows a processor to increase the business’s cost without having to increase its rates.
 All the processor needs to do is route more of the business’s transactions to its higher mid- and non-qualified rates.